venom1270/AdventOfCode-2024/README.md

 ## Day 7

 That was easier than expected!
 Dusting off recursion after a while, feels good!
 An additional challenge for me was talking (IRL, not on stream) while doing this day.
 But I managed to complete it in ~30min. 😎🥳

+## Day 8

+Ramping up... this took almost an hour (actually more if we count input parsing).
+Had some trouble with GOs references (some array elements were changed because some reference pointed to them), but otherwise the solution was relatively straightforward.
+Used a map to gather all connected antennas, and then just calulated the distance and extrapoled until valid for part 2.
+Yeah, we are slowly ramping up, exited for the next days... 😎

+## Day 9

+Disk fragmentation-like task.
+Pretty nice, enjoyed it.
+Had some bugs which took me some time to solve (especiall part 2), but otherwise not that difficult algorithm-wise.
+Still going strong!! 😎😎